Nordic Naturals Ultimate Omega Review: Worth the Premium Price?

 What I Like About Nordic Naturals Ultimate Omega

 Triglyceride form for better absorption.
 While many competitors use cheaper ethyl ester fish oil, Nordic Naturals uses the triglyceride form — the same molecular structure naturally found in fish.
-Your body absorbs triglyceride-form omega-3s significantly better than ethyl ester forms.
+A 2011 study by Neubronner et al. in the European Journal of Clinical Nutrition found that omega-3s in triglyceride form had 73% greater bioavailability than ethyl ester form after 6 months of supplementation.
 This is one of the most important things to look for in a fish oil, and Nordic Naturals delivers.

 Lemon flavor that actually works.
 This is where Nordic Naturals really shines.
 Most fish oil supplements taste terrible or cause fishy burps.
 Nordic Naturals adds natural lemon flavor and protects their oil from oxidation at every step of production.
 The result is a genuinely pleasant-tasting softgel with no aftertaste.
 For people who have avoided fish oil because of the taste, this is a game-changer.